Ambient or Classic Custom in Ear Monitors: Choosing the Right Customs for You

 An Analogy We Can All Understand...

 Let's explore the concept further with a relatable analogy.
-Consider your custom In Ear Monitor choice like selecting a car for those late-night drives to gigs.
+Choosing between classic and ambient custom in-ear monitors is a bit like picking a car for those late-night drives to gigs.

-Choosing Classic in ear monitors is like going for a nice, comfy, tranquil and quiet estate car, providing a peaceful, safe bubble for you to drive in and focus on the road and listen to your radio at a low volume, take a phone call on hands-free with a friend without lots of external distractions.
+Choosing classic in ear monitors is like going for a nice, comfy, quiet drive in an estate car.
+You're in a safe, peaceful bubble where you can focus on the road, listen to music at a low volume, or talk to your mate on a hands-free call.
 You simply sit down, close the door, and hear a little rumble of the road.
 The rest is under your control.
-Even if a loud motorbike screams past you at 100mph, you know it's there but sound-wise it's not going to distract you too much from what you're hearing!
+Even if a loud motorbike screams past you at 100mph, you know it's there, but sound-wise — it's not going to distract you too much from what you're hearing!

-Opting for ambient custom in ear monitors is then like driving a convertible with the roof down.
-While you are still maintaining a safe bubble to drive around in, the vibe is different, you can experience more of the surroundings and feel more connected to the road.
-However, this openness comes with compromises, as when that motorbike flies past, you have much less control over how loud that is!
+Opting for ambient custom in ear monitors, on the other hand, is like driving a convertible with the roof down.
+You're still safe and in control, but the vibe’s different — you can hear more of what’s going on around you and feel more connected to the road.
+However, this openness comes with compromises.
+When that motorbike flies past, you'll have much less control over how loud that is!
 It may drown out your radio or cut off that phone call on hands-free for a second or two.
-Imagine then, rather than a motorbike, that loud noise is a rogue cymbal crash, guitar solo or spike of feedback from the main speakers, with ambient in ears as they are more open you have less control of how much that affects you and your mix, than with fully isolating classic in ear monitors.
+Now imagine that bike is actually a rogue cymbal crash, a sudden guitar solo, or spike of feedback from the main speakers.
+With ambient IEMs, you have less control over how much that breaks into your mix — compared to the fully isolating classic IEMs.

 1. What Level of Control Do You Want?